The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying It's just the way it is.

 He has been outspent by millions.

-I've had to take a break.
+I have to take a break.

 I want to give you some details of this and tell you really what's happening here with the Tea Party.

-They think the Tea Party's gone away because they view the Tea Party as a protest movement, and there aren't any Tea Party protests anymore.
+They think the Tea Party's gone away because they view the Tea Party as a protest movement and there aren't any Tea Party protests anymore.

 So since they don't see a Tea Party protest anywhere, they think the Tea Party's gone away.